- When can I start postgraduate study?

 There is a non-refundable application assessment fee for taught postgraduate courses.
 The application assessment fee is currently set at £50 for online applications and £75 for paper applications*.
+Please note that this will increase to £55 for online applications and £80 for paper applications from 1st November 2017.
 We cannot consider applications until the application assessment fee is paid.

 We aim to provide applicants with a decision as soon as possible after their application.
 We therefore begin processing applications immediately upon receipt of the application assessment fee (where applicable).
 For this reason the application assessment fee is non-refundable.
 Other cancellation rights that applicants have are not affected.

 *Fees are subject to change.